If you are thinking about converting your life into the RV lifestyle, then these RV blogs and YouTube channels we love will get you there.

-Keep Your Daydream is a YouTube channel (and blog) run by Marc and Tricia, who, along with three kids, travel the country in an RV full time.
+Keep Your Daydream is a YouTube channel (and blog) run by Marc and Tricia.
+They, along with three kids, travel the country in an RV full time.
 They always stress the importance of having tangible goals with concrete dates attached

-Besides the five seasons detailing their travel, Marc and Tricia have videos where they answer questions about RV life, give tips, share stores (the good, the bad, and the ugly), give “how to’s,” and everything in between.
+Besides the five seasons detailing their travel, Marc and Tricia have videos where they answer questions about RV life.
+They also give tips, share stores (the good, the bad, and the ugly), give “how to’s,” and everything in between.

-Marc and Tricia started of RVing with almost no knowledge, so they are great to watch if you are a beginner RVer, because they have been through it all.
+Marc and Tricia started of RVing with almost no knowledge.
+They are great to watch if you are a beginner RVer.
+These two have been through it all.

 4. RVLove (YouTube Channel)

-Marc and Julie also started an online course called the RV Success School, where they give lessons, tutorials, courses, videos, and interviews all geared towards helping you become a better RVer and succeeding in your new lifestyle choice.
+Marc and Julie also started an online course called the RV Success School, where they give lessons, tutorials, courses, videos, and interviews.
+Everything is geared towards helping you become a better RVer and succeeding in your new lifestyle choice.

 Marc and Julie travel by themselves and work from the road with no family attached.
-They love traveling and if you watch their videos, you are going to start to get some wanderlust yourself.
+They love traveling.
+If you watch their videos, you are going to start to get some wanderlust yourself.

-5. Escapees RV Club (YouTube Channel and Organization)
+5. Escapees RV Club (RV Blogs, YouTube Channel and Organization)

 The Escapees RV Club is a club for people on the road.
-It was made as a way for people from all of the country with all levels of skill when it comes to RVing to share their stories and knowledge.
+It was made as a way for RVers to share their stories and knowledge.
 Everybody grows together.

 The Escapees RV Club has a YouTube Channel and a website you can visit to learn more.
 Their videos feature other full time and part time RVers, including many from this list.
 You can learn from all of them and sample a variety of different lifestyles all within the same niche.

-When you are on the road, it is hard to make connections like you would if you lived a more stationary lifestyle.
+When you are on the road, it is hard to make connections.
 The Escapees RV Club helps you make those connections with people that you now share life experiences with.

 6. Always on Liberty (Blog)

-Always on Liberty is a blog run by Dan and Lisa, who travel full time in a Liberty RV since their retirement from the Coast Guard.
-They also spend quite a bit of their time traveling around on their motorcycles once they have found a place to park their rig.
+Always on Liberty is a blog run by Dan and Lisa, who travel full time.
+They started after retiring from the Coast Guard.
+They spend time traveling around on their motorcycles once they find a place to park their rig.

-Dan and Lisa’s website talks a lot about everything you need to know about RVing, from boondocking to maintenance to staying fit on the road to traveling with pets.
-A lot of their content is geared towards older couples that want to start a new adventure after retirement, but everybody can learn a lot from them.
+This is a RV blog and YouTube channel we love because they talk about everything you need to know about RVing.
+From boondocking to maintenance to staying fit on the road to traveling with pets.
+Much is geared towards older couples who want to start a new adventure after retirement.
+But everybody can learn from them.

 7. Chickery’s Travels (Blog)

 Chickery’s Travels is a blog run by Sean and Julie Chickery.
-After serving in the Air Force for twenty years, Sean and Julie retired and are now living full time in their RV.
+After serving in the Air Force for twenty years, Sean and Julie retired.
+They are now living full time in their RV.
 They switch between having a home campground in Florida to use as a base to park their RV and traveling around for a while.

-As a young retired couple, Sean and Julie have a lot to share with their audience about balancing freedom and work.
-They can simply explore to their hearts’ content, but they chose to balance the two and teach you to do the same.
+As a young retired couple, Sean and Julie have a lot to share with their audience.
+They talk about balancing freedom and work.
+Watch them explore to their hearts’ content.
+Learn how they balance the two and teach you to do the same.

-They are the authors of two books, Full-Time RV Finance and A Complete Novice’s Guide to RV Water Systems’ Preventative Maintenance, both of which you can find links to on their website.
+They wrote two RV lifestyle books, Full-Time RV Finance and A Complete Novice’s Guide to RV Water Systems’ Preventative Maintenance.

-Continuing to work gives them more freedom to play (despite how weird that might sound) and they have a lot they can teach you about financing your own trips down the road, whether they be now or in the future.
+Continuing to work gives them more freedom to play.
+They can teach you about financing your own trips, now or in the future.

 8. More Than A Wheelin’ (Blog)

 More Than A Wheelin’ is a blog run by Camille and Bryce.
 They were married, with two successful careers and nice house…. and that dream lasted about two years.
-They decided they needed something more (or really something less), and hit the road to live in an RV full time.
+They decided they needed something more (or really something less).
+Then they hit the road to live in an RV full time.

 Bryce works as an investing and financial consultant and Camille works as a remote work specialist.
-She helps other people figure out how to live and work remotely so they can enjoy the same sort of freedom that she can.
+She helps other people figure out how to live and work remotely.
+Her goal is to help others enjoy the freedom that she does.

 9. Hebard’s Travels (YouTube Channel)